Israel: Social media monitoring nabs would-be attackers

 These pre-emptive actions put Israel at the forefront of an increasingly popular - and controversial - trend used by intelligence and law enforcement agencies around the world that use big data technology to track would-be criminals.
 While the technology appears to be effective, its tactics drew angry Palestinian condemnation and have raised questions about civil liberties.

 Public Security Minister Gilad Erdan, who oversees the national police force, said Israel's use of algorithms and other technology has been an important factor in lowering the number of knife and shooting attacks in Israel in recent years.
-He plans on sharing Israel's knowledge with counterparts at an international security conference he is hosting this week.
+He planned on sharing Israel's knowledge with counterparts at an international security conference he is hosting that begins Tuesday.

 "The experience we now have, we can help other countries deal with this kind of terrorism," he said.
 He said working with allies "can lead us to a much better result in fighting lone wolf terrorists."